Topshop: Administration

+On 5 September 2024, ASOS announced that it sold a 75% stake of Topshop & Topman to the Danish company Bestseller.
+It was announced that the Topshop & Topman websites would relaunch within 6 months of the deal with Bestseller, as well it was hinted that the brands could return to the high street with stores, the chief executive of ASOS commented "We might open stores.
+We will consider it for sure but we have no specific agreement to open a certain number".

+On 22 July 2025, it was announced that Topshop's products would be available to buy from a physical shop for the first time in five years, at McElhinney's Department Store in Ballybofey, Ireland.

+Through a landmark national partnership from February 2026, Topshop will be available in 32 John Lewis stores while Topman will be on offer in six, and the brand will also be available to shop at johnlewis.com.

 International operations and franchises

 Topshop had around 510 shops including those that are franchised; over 300 shops were located in the UK.
 It had operated across 37 countries and via online operations in several markets.

+Topshop expanded into Singapore in 2000 with an outlet opening at Orchard Road.

 Topshop began planning its expansion to the United States in the mid-2000s and was tipped to open in New York as early as 2007.
 Currently it operates via a website and sells in Nordstrom shops.
 A small number of wholly owned shops were located in major cities.
 On 5 November 2014 it opened a flagship shop in New York City, located on Fifth Avenue.
 The shop was the largest international site, and second only to the Oxford Street, London shop in square footage.
 This was its second shop in New York City, the first having opened on Broadway in 2009.
 On 23 May 2019, Arcadia filed for Chapter 15 bankruptcy in the United States and announced that all 11 US freestanding Topshop stores would be liquidated and closed; however, Topshop would continue to sell its merchandise exclusively at Nordstrom locations.

+Topshop expanded into New Zealand in 2010, opening a small concession within a department store.
+Located on Auckland's Queen Street, the flagship shop sold out of some of its ranges before it had opened.
+In September 2017, the franchise went into receivership and both shops closed on 28 September 2017.

 Topshop announced a five-year international expansion plan in early 2011, planning to open new shops across Asia, Australia and the US as well as seeking opportunities in Europe.
 Although the Japanese flagship shops launched in 2006, all 5 shops in Japan shut in 2015.
 In 2013, parent group Arcadia began stepping up its franchise deals, announcing a planned 150 new shop openings with partners in Canada, Australia and Vietnam, to include Topshop and Topman shops.